-I prefer to just go with the 800A Jump Starter models.
+Many people prefer to just go with the 1000A Jump Starter models.
 This way you can cover the most popular brands of vehicles and various motor sizes.
-Because who knows when you may come over someone who needs a jump start in their big 4×4 truck.
+Because who knows when you may come over to someone who needs a jump start in their big 4×4 truck.
 Be a hero for the day and get them going again.

 24v truck jump starter

 If your heavy vehicle runs a 24v electrical system then you will need to use a 24v semi-truck jump starter.
 These have two 12v batteries wired together in series to provide 24v to your prime mover.